 We commenced our production of ethylene oxide in January 2006 at our Jiaxing Production Plant.
-During the Track Record Period, revenue derived from the sale of ethylene oxide amounted to approximately RMB795.2 million, RMB829.3 million, RMB925.1 million and RMB472.0 million respectively, representing approximately 90.7%, 87.0%, 72.0% and 83.2% of our total revenue of the respective periods.
-During the Track Record Period, our production volume of ethylene oxide, including the volume of ethylene oxide we supplied through the provision of ethylene oxide processing services to our customers, was approximately 65,906 MT, 67,780 MT, 140,515 MT and 49,006 MT respectively.
+During the Track Record Period, revenue derived from the sales of ethylene oxide amounted to approximately RMB795.2 million, RMB829.3 million, RMB925.1 million and RMB472.0 million respectively, representing approximately 90.7%, 87.0%, 72.0% and 83.2% of our total revenue of the respective periods.
+During the Track Record Period, our production volume of ethylene oxide, including the volume of ethylene oxide processed by us, was approximately 65,906 MT, 67,780 MT, 140,515 MT and 49,006 MT respectively.
 As of the Latest Practicable Date, our aggregate designed annual production capacity of ethylene oxide was approximately 120,000 MT.